The Banger Sisters

-The Banger Sisters is a 2002 American comedy film written and directed by Bob Dolman, and produced by Fox Searchlight Pictures.
-The film stars Goldie Hawn and Susan Sarandon as two middle-aged women who used to be friends and groupies when they were young.
+The Banger Sisters is a 2002 American comedy drama film written and directed by Bob Dolman, and produced by Fox Searchlight Pictures.
+The film stars Goldie Hawn as Suzette and Susan Sarandon as Vinnie, two women who were best friends, and famous rock groupies, before they lost touch and went their very separate ways.
+After being fired, Suzette decides to crash back into her former friend's current, and radically different, conventionally respectable life.

-Released on September 20, 2002, the film was Hawn's last acting role until the release of Snatched in 2017, fourteen and a half years after the film's release.
+Released on September 20, 2002, the film was Dolman's directorial debut, and Hawn's last acting role until the release of Snatched in 2017, fourteen and a half years after the film's release.

 Plot

-When Suzette is fired from her job as bartender at the Whisky a Go Go in Los Angeles, she promptly decides to travel to Phoenix, Arizona to see her old friend Vinnie.
-Stranded at a service station without any money to buy some gasoline, she picks up neurotic, middle-aged author Harry Plummer, who is heading to Phoenix to permanently deal with his father's negative influence over his life.
+When Suzette is fired from her job as bartender at the Whisky a Go Go in Los Angeles by a younger corporate manager with no time for nostalgia, she feels alone, aware of getting older, and in need of money, so on a whim sets out for Phoenix, Arizona to see former best friend, Vinnie.
+Stranded at a service station without money to buy gasoline, Suzette picks up neurotic, agoraphobic, middle-aged writer Harry Plummer, heading to Phoenix to permanently deal with his father's negative influence over his life, and willing to pay for gas along the way.

-On arriving in Phoenix, Suzette has a chance encounter with Vinnie's 17-year-old daughter Hannah who, after some recreational drug use, starts throwing up in Harry's hotel room.
-When she drives her back to her parents' elegant suburban home, Suzette initially cannot believe what she sees: Vinnie, who now calls herself Lavinia Kingsley, leads the more conservative life of the perfect wife and mother—a life which at one point prompts one of her daughters to ask Suzette, "Did she ever do anything wrong?"
-Raymond, Vinnie's lawyer husband and an aspiring politician, is also unaware about his wife's past.
+On arrival in Phoenix, Suzette has a chance encounter with Vinnie's 17-year-old elder daughter Hannah, who she finds collapsed and abandoned by her friends after a bad experience with LSD.
+Suzette brings her to Harry's hotel room and cares for her, as Hannah starts throwing up.
+In the morning Suzette drives Hannah back to her parents' elegant suburban home, with a cover-story about the teenager having become ill after mixing red and white wine the previous night.
+But Suzette is shocked by what she sees, Vinnie - now Lavinia Kingsley - appears to be a radically different character from the one she knew 20 years ago; now with a conservative respectable lifestyle, portraying the conventionally "perfect" wife and mother—a role which prompts Vinnie's younger daughter Ginger to ask Suzette, "Did she ever do anything wrong?".
+Raymond, Vinnie's lawyer husband and aspiring politician, is also unaware about his wife's wilder past.